birchill/good-bundle/README.md

 1. Secrets
 1. New Secret

+## Visualization

+Given the CSV file generated your easiest option would be just to use Excel or similar.

+If you want to get fancy, however, there are other options.

-### 4. Visualize it!
+### QuickSight

-At this point you can load the data into Excel and visualize it there.

-Alternatively, since you have it in S3, you could use QuickSight (at USD9 a month).
+If you are already doing everything on AWS and have QuickSight (starting at USD9 a month) you can easily load the data in using the generated manifest file.

 The steps are roughly: